 - We’ll monitor your tenancy to make sure you’re keeping to the terms.

 - A member of the housing team will visit you six weeks from when your tenancy started and again after nine months.
 These visits are a condition of your tenancy so it’s important you’re at home for them.

 - If we get complaints that you (or visitors to your home) have been acting in an anti-social way, we’ll investigate these allegations.
 If we find the complaints are justified, we can extend your probationary tenancy by up to six months or end it altogether.

 - Ending a tenancy is less complicated when you’re on a probationary tenancy.
 You don’t have a legal right to appeal but you can write to ask us to review your case.
 This must be within 14 calendar days of the Notice Requiring Possession.
 You can also get help and advice from the Homelessness team at your local council, Citizens Advice or Shelter (0808 800 4444 – free from landlines and most mobiles).

 If you successfully complete your probationary period, your tenancy will automatically convert into a fixed term tenancy of five years.
 You won’t need to sign a new agreement but we’ll send you a letter confirming everything.

 If, during the probationary year, you don’t stick to the terms of your tenancy (for example, by not paying your rent on time, behaving in an anti-social way or not looking after your home), we may extend your probationary period for six months, or we could end your tenancy.

 This is a ‘lifetime’ tenancy, which usually gives you the right to remain in your property for the rest of your life, as long as you keep to your side of the tenancy agreement.

-From April 2016 all new residents will be given a fixed term tenancy.
-However if you already have an assured tenancy with us or another landlord, you’ll normally be given another assured tenancy.
+All new residents will usually be given a fixed term tenancy.
+However, if you already have an assured tenancy with us or another landlord, you’ll normally be given another assured tenancy.